 lowa Code, Section 730.5, sets forth rigorous requirements on the part of the City in regard to drug testing, exemptions, prohibitions, search and seizure and related enforcement procedures.
 It is the policy of the City to follow both the spirit and intent of this statute.
+For further information on the City's drug testing policy, please refer to Policy 0907 - Substance Abuse Prevention Program for Drugs & Alcohol.
 Any questions in this regard should be directed to the Department Heads or the City Manager.